siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

 scf-mixer-history is set to 5, and scf-mixer-weight is 0.1.
 As only the Max-1.0 version of Siesta is supported, the default mixer is Pulay and the quantity mixed is the Hamiltonian.

-The details explained above for the two implemented plugins refer to the global variables, however each protocol implements also a dictionary called *atomic_heuristics*.
+The details explained above for the implemented protocol refer to the global variables, however each protocol implements also a dictionary called *atomic_heuristics*.
 This dictionary is intended to encode the peculiarities of particular elements.
-It is work in progress.

 The full list of global parameters are collected in the `protocol_registry.yaml` file, located in aiida_siesta/workflows/utils.
-In there also the atom heuristics implemented can be explored.
+In there, also the atom heuristics implemented can be explored.
 The element "Ag" requires a bigger mesh-cutoff because `mesh-cutoff = 200 Ry` was leading to a "Failure to converge standard eigenproblem" error for the Ag elemental crystal.
 Custom basis for "Ca","Sr","Ba" are necessary because the automatic generation results in a too-large radius for the "s" orbitals.
 The "Hg" custom basis introduces an increment of all radii of 5% compared to the automatic generated orbitals and adds a Z orbital for the "p" channel, while removing polarization.
-The element "Ag" requires a bigger mesh-cutoff because `mesh-cutoff = 200 Ry` resulted in a discontinuous equation of state.
+The element "Li", "Mg", Na" require a bigger mesh-cutoff because `mesh-cutoff = 200 Ry` resulted in a discontinuous equation of state.

 .. _how-to: